 A career in recreation management is one of magnificent responsibilities and rewards.
 Developing a professional philosophy is a necessity for a fulfilling career.
 At the heart of recreation management are the philosophical ideals of excellence, care, equity and respect for self and to others.
-Prerequisite: 12 credit hours of RECM classes and C average in the courses or permission of the instructor.
-Prerequisite: upper division status and a minimum GPA of 2.5 in at least 21 hours of RECM classes; or permission of instructor (Odd years only.)
+Prerequisite: Senior status, a minimum GPA of 2.5 In a minimum of 24 hours of RECM classes; or permission of the instructor (Odd years only).